Citizen of Heaven

 Citizen of Heaven is the second studio album by American Christian pop musician Tauren Wells, which was released via Capitol Christian Music Group on January 24, 2020.
 The album contains guest appearances by Steven Furtick, Jenn Johnson, Kirk Franklin and Rascal Flatts.
 The album was produced by Chuck Butler, Jordan Sapp, Kirk Franklin, Max Stark, Colby Wedgeworth, and Rascal Flatts.

-The album was marketed by the release of four singles: "Like You Love Me", "Famous For (I Believe)", "Until Grace", and "Millionaire (Good Like That)".
+The album was marketed by the release of five singles: "Like You Love Me", "Famous For (I Believe)", “Close”, "Until Grace", and "Millionaire (Good Like That)".

 Citizen of Heaven achieved commercial success in the United States, the album having debuted at No. 3 on Billboard's Top Christian Albums Chart, and at No. 169 on the mainstream Billboard 200 chart.
 The album won the GMA Dove Award for Pop/Contemporary Album of the Year at the 2020 GMA Dove Awards.
 Citizen of Heaven has garnered a Grammy Award nomination for Best Contemporary Christian Music Album at the 2021 Grammy Awards.